Science and technology studies: The "turn to technology" (and beyond)

 The "turn to technology" helped to cement an already growing awareness of underlying unity among the various emerging STS programs.
 More recently, there has been an associated turn to ecology, nature, and materiality in general, whereby the socio-technical and natural/material co-produce each other.
-This is especially evident in work in STS analyses of biomedicine (such as Carl May and Annemarie Mol) and ecological interventions (such as Bruno Latour, Sheila Jasanoff, Matthias Gross, and S. Lochlann Jain).
+This is especially evident in work in STS analyses of biomedicine (such as Carl May and Annemarie Mol) and ecological interventions (such as Bruno Latour, Sheila Jasanoff, Matthias Gross, Sara B. Pritchard, and S. Lochlann Jain).

 Important concepts

 Social construction(s)

 Social constructions are human-created ideas, objects, or events created by a series of choices and interactions.
 These interactions have consequences that change the perception that different groups of people have on these constructs.
 Some examples of social construction include class, race, money, and citizenship.

 The following also alludes to the notion that not everything is set, a circumstance or result could potentially be one way or the other.
-According to the article "What is Social Construction?" by Laura Flores, "Social construction work is critical of the status quo.
+According to the article "What is Social Construction?" by Ian Hacking, "Social construction work is critical of the status quo.
 Social constructionists about X tend to hold that: